A wide range of work continues to be carried out, notably, hedge management, woodland coppicing and grassland management.

 Most of the grassland is presently managed as hay meadow or grazing.
 The land is managed under an Environmental Stewardship Scheme.

-The Stour Valley Supporters group assist with various habitat management tasks.
+The Stour Valley Supporters group, North Bournemouth Conservation Volunteers and Dorset Wildlife Trust volunteers all assist with various habitat management tasks throughout the year.

 Conservation management of the site must consider the important designations with regard to the wildlife (a Local Nature Reserve and a Site of Nature Conservation Interest), whilst at the same time having regard for the recreational and educational use.